 [tedana] How do I use tedana with fMRIPrepped data?

-fMRIPrep outputs the preprocessed, optimally-combined fMRI data, rather than echo-wise data.
+Prior to version 21.0.0, fMRIPrep outputted the preprocessed, optimally-combined fMRI data, rather than echo-wise data.
 This means that you cannot use the standard fMRIPrep outputs with tedana for multi-echo denoising.

 However, as long as you still have access to fMRIPrep’s working directory, you can extract the partially-preprocessed echo-wise data, along with the necessary transform file to linearly transform that echo-wise data into the native structural scan space.
 The transform from that structural scan space to standard space will already be available, so you can easily chain these transforms to get your echo-wise data (or, more importantly, the scanner-space multi-echo denoised data) into standard space.

 Unfortunately, fMRIPrep’s working directory structure is not stable across versions, so writing code to grab the relevant files from the working directory is a bit of a moving target.
 Nevertheless, we have some code (thanks to Julio Peraza) that works for version 20.2.1.